My Story

 By 1999 I was working 8 or 9 hours a day at ACT and then another 6 or 7 on my wallpapers.
 That's when I decided to take a chance and see if I could support myself making wallpapers.
 I split my website into two sections: One gallery with free samples, and another where folks could purchase a Membership and download my entire collection.
 When it became obvious that enough people were signing up to support me, I left ACT.

 Jessie and I moved from Iowa to San Diego, CA. She ran a sushi business and I worked my tail off for fear that my new business would fail.
 Somehow it never did.
-Jessie and I married in 2002.
+Jessie and I married in 2002 and we started a family soon thereafter.

 Our first son, Ian, was born in 2003.
 His brother Jason followed in 2006.
 Though I could live and work anywhere, we chose to move back to central Illinois so our kids would be surrounded by family.